Cryxtalix/Cryxtalix/README.md

 - 👋 Hi, I’m @Cryxtalix from Singapore!:singapore:
 - 👀 I’m interested in programming, Calistenics and Guitar!
-- 🌱 I’m currently learning JavaScript, NodeJS and Rust!
+- 🌱 I’m currently learning JavaScript, NodeJS and Rust.
+- <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+--->

 <!---
 Cryxtalix/Cryxtalix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.